tbblake/Centos6FinalUpdate/README.md

 # Centos6FinalUpdate
-A gnu patch file so you can update your Centos 6 systems with the final available updates
+A new Centos-Base.repo file so you can update your Centos 6 systems with the final available updates and install software.

     cd /etc/yum.repos.d